facebook/react/docs/docs/integrating-with-other-libraries.md

 [Try it on CodePen.](http://codepen.io/wacii/pen/ygzxjG?editors=0010)

+## Integrating with Other View Libraries

+React can be easily embedded into other applications thanks to the flexibility of `ReactDOM.render()`.
+While often used once at startup to load a single React application into the DOM, `ReactDOM.render()` can be called multiple times, both to create multiple React applications and to update existing ones.
+This allows applications to be rewritten in React piece by piece.

-## Replacing String Based Rendering with React
+### Replacing String Based Rendering with React

 A common pattern in older web applications is to describe chunks of the DOM as a string and insert it into the DOM like so: `$el.html(htmlString)`.
 These points in a codebase are perfect for introducing React.
-Start by rewriting one of these strings as a React component and render with `ReactDOM.render()`.
+Just rewrite the string based rendering as a React component.

 So the following jQuery implementation...
 ```js